djherron/ocham/README.md

 * `get_longest_path()` returns a longest path in the class hierarchy and the length of this longest path

 test_ocham_tool_2.py
-* a script that verifies that the adjacency matrix produced by the OCHAM tool correctly encodes the transitive closure of the ontology class hierarchy, as inferred by OWL reasoning
+* a script that verifies that the adjacency matrix produced by the OCHAM tool agrees with the deductive closure of a KG materialsed with OWL reasoning

 onto-01.ttl
 * an OWL ontology that defines nothing but a simple class hierarchy